 - Great Audio

-- Fold away design makes it easy for transport
+- The fold-away design makes it easy to transport

 - Detachable cable